ikangjia/ikangjia/README.md

 ## About me
 Hi there 👋, I'm kangJia!
-You can learn me more [here](https://ikangjia.cn)
+You can learn more about me [here](https://ikangjia.cn).

 <!--
 **kangjia1324/kangjia1324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.